Indefinite linearized augmented Lagrangian method for convex programming with linear inequality constraints: Convergence analysis

 \subsection{In-depth choice on $\tau$}

-It is obvious that a smaller $\tau$ for the proximal optimization of $x^{k+1}$ in the proposed method \eqref{I-IDL-ALM} presents a bigger step size for the proximity approximation of $x^{k+1}$, which actually saves iterations to achieve a faster convergence.
-Indeed, we show that the value of $\tau$ can be even less than 1, actually within $(0.75, 1)$, to achieve convergence, which exactly means that a positive indefinite matrix $D$, by \eqref{IALM1-cond}, is taken for proximity approximation.
-We also prove some key inequalities which are used for establishing the global convergence theory of the proposed method \eqref{I-IDL-ALM} in \cref{section4.2}.
+It is obvious that a smaller $\tau$ for the proximal optimization of $x^{k+1}$ in the proposed method \eqref{I-IDL-ALM} allows a bigger step size for the proximity approximation of $x^{k+1}$, which potentially saves iterations to render a faster convergence.
+Indeed, we show that the value of $\tau$ can be even less than 1, actually within $(0.75, 1)$, to achieve convergence, which exactly means that a positive indefinite matrix $D_0$, denoted by \eqref{IALM1-cond}, is taken for proximity approximation.
+To establish the global convergence theory of the proposed method \eqref{I-IDL-ALM}, let us first prove an essential inequality. \begin{lemma} Let $\{w^k\}$ and $\{\tilde{w}^k\}$ be the sequences generated by the prediction-correction formulation \eqref{I-L-ALM-P}-\eqref{corrector} of the proposed I-IDL-ALM \eqref{I-IDL-ALM} for the studied model \eqref{problem}.
+Then we have